 In the long run, it is nearly always less costly financially and less stressful to have a lawyer guide you through every step of the legal process rather than having to fix mistakes.

-I am Carmel W. Sanders, a divorce lawyer in Macon, Georgia.
+I am Sanders Law, P.C., a divorce lawyer in Macon, Georgia.
 I guide individuals through all of the issues of divorce, including marital property division, child issues and support, and spousal support.
 I handle military divorces and high-asset divorces.
 I represent clients in divorces including child custody and child support.